pinDeliver/pinDeliver/documentation/go_app_for_drivers.md

 </a>
 </p>

-The Go app also supports functions for:
+The Go app also includes functionalities for:
 * Pickups
 * Returns
 * Recyling
 * Driving records
 * Temperature reporting

-These functions are not shown in the video clips above.
+Please note that these functions are not demonstrated in the video clips provided above.